Onest-io/onest-whitepaper/README.md

 ```

 ## VOTE (voting utility)
-10 Millionen VOTE are daily emitted from the Reserve Pool.
+10 Millionen VOTE are daily emitted from the Reserve Pool:

-- 5.562 Million VOTE are distributed to WORK-power (active worker proposals, depending on net Worker VOTE-power)
+- 5.562 Million VOTE are distributed to WORK-power (active worker proposals, depending on net worker VOTE-power)
 - 3.438 Million VOTE are distributed to ONS-power
 - 1.000 Million VOTE are distributed to VOTE-power